xinzhan/core-services.en/help/interface/attributes/subscription.md

 description: Learn about solution data sources and configuring subscriptions.
 Subscriptions enable the customer attribute data flow between the Experience Cloud and solutions (Analytics and Target).
 keywords: Customer Attributes;core services
 solution: Experience Cloud
-title: How to configure subscriptions | Adobe Experience Cloud
+title: How to configure subscriptions
 uuid: f74a8155-0a21-46b3-9b1e-4c838f72f24f
 ---